Brettanda/friday-bot/README.md

 This command will let you make a sub-command that plays a specific link of your choosing.
 This makes it easier to play a song or sound that you would like to play often without having to find the url every time.

 For example if you wanted to play `Bruh Sound Effect #2` you can add it to the list like so `!c add bruh https://www.youtube.com/watch?v=2ZIpFytCSVc`.
+To then play that sound you would type this command `!c bruh`.

 ## D&D Dice rolling